Morteza-saghi/Linux/104-systemd.md

 ---

+## Runlevels and Targets
+runlevels and targets are mechanisms used to define the state and functionality of the operating system at a given time.
+They serve to control what services and processes are running.

+### Runlevels
+Runlevels are a legacy concept from the System V (SysV) init system, used to define various states of the machine.
+Each runlevel represents a different mode of operation.

+runlevels are:

+    0: Halt (shuts down the system)
+    1: Single-user mode (for administrative tasks)
+    2: Multi-user mode without networking (rarely used)
+    3: Multi-user mode with networking (standard for text mode)
+    4: Undefined (customizable)
+    5: Multi-user mode with networking and graphical user interface (GUI)
+    6: Reboot (restarts the system)

 Note: Ensure you replace <service_name> and <user_id> with the actual service name and user ID you are interested in.

 Done.
 Good job!